nickdrummond/star-wars-ontology/docs/modularisation.md

 ### all

-Top level ontology importing all content (except species)
+Top level ontology importing all content.

 ### base